 On December 17, 2014, USEPA proposed new primary and secondary NAAQS for ozone at 70 ppm, and on October 26, 2015, the final ozone NAAQS was published in the Federal Register, and effective as of December 28, 2015.
-Many states face an increase in areas designated non-attainment.
-On November 6, 2017, EPA released a rule finalizing ozone designations for attainment counties and issued an extension for the remaining counties, stating that USEPA was not yet prepared to approve those designations.
+After reexamining the justification used to establish the 2015 standard, on August 1, 2018, acting EPA Administrator Andrew Wheeler wrote in a court filing that the Agency would not cease reevaluation of the 2015 standard.
+Many states now face an increase in areas designated non-attainment.